Daniel-Mack/phrg-html-album-cover/README.md

 ***NOTE***: Clicking the blue `Open` button on the Learn.co lesson page or running the `learn open` command in your terminal will automatically fork and clone the repository and change into the appropriate directory.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-html-album-cover/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-html-album-cover/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG HTML Album Cover</p>